MicroEJ/docs/VEEPortingGuide/uiPortGPU.rst

 Image Constraints
 =================

-A GPU may require some constraints on the images:
+The GPU may have strong requirements on the images:

 - the pixels buffer start address alignment,
 - an image stride different than the image width.